UP | HOME

 • In ROS 2, meta information about packages is stored in the location <prefix>/share/ament_index

-• The <prefix> directory is the location where the package is installed (for your main ROS installation it is /opt/ros/iron)
+• The <prefix> directory is the location where the package is installed (for your main ROS installation it is /opt/ros/jazzy)

 • The structure of the ament_index directory provides information about the package.
 Development of this index is ongoing.